oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

 ### Prerequisites

 This lab assumes you have:

 * An Oracle Account (oracle.com account)
 * All previous labs successfully completed

 ## Task 1: Load an embedding model into the database

-This task will involve identifying and loading an ONNX model into the database.
+This task will involve identifying and loading an ONNX compatible embedding model into the database.
 The pre-built all\_MiniLM\_L12\_v2 will be used as described in the "About Vector Embedding" section above.

 1. Let's verify that the all\_MiniLM\_L12\_v2 embedding model is not currently loaded:

-    ```
+    ```[]
     <copy>
     SELECT model_name, mining_function,algorithm, algorithm_type, model_size
     FROM user_mining_models;